Aevarkan/dialogue-graph/packages/extension/README.md

 ## Usage

-Once you have a dialogue file open, run the `bedrockDialogueEditor.openNodeEditor` to have the node editor open in a new tab.
+Once you have a dialogue file open, run the `bedrockDialogueEditor.openNodeEditor` command to have the node editor open in a new tab.

 ## Known Issues